zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 It is the way of myth, by decimal, by decimal.

 [APZ 122.5] (#apz122 .5) {#apz122 .5 .ref .apz} "Intercourse
-Hence” is the cause of vision intercourse and the craving for the cause of the untold intercourse Sneath and vision, and arises, and birth, and down.
+Hence" is the cause of vision intercourse and the craving for the cause of the untold intercourse Sneath and vision, and arises, and birth, and down.

-[APZ 122.6] (#apz122 .6) {#apz122 .6 .ref .apz} "This sadness grows according to the glass.”
+[APZ 122.6] (#apz122 .6) {#apz122 .6 .ref .apz} "This sadness grows according to the glass."
 The snare is two snays.
 That is, the craving snare and the optical snare Ready.
 (18-2) 3 should be used.)
-“This sadness grows” is some here A person behaves in the visity of kaion.
+"This sadness grows" is some here A person behaves in the visity of kaion.
 The word behaves in the visity.
 The heart behaves in the viscous way.
 Animals kill.
 Makes trumps. house breakages Kakai takes away wealth by power.Days too.
 Others Are Fruit